-The output of a single-frequency laser is not perfectly monochromatic but rather exhibits some phase noise, i.e., fluctuations of the optical phase.
+The light output of a single-frequency laser is not perfectly monochromatic but rather exhibits some phase noise, i.e., fluctuations of the optical phase.
 This leads to a finite linewidth of the laser output.
 The same applies to the frequency components of the output of a mode-locked laser, i.e. to the lines of the emitted frequency comb.

 The fundamental origin of phase noise is quantum noise, in particular spontaneous emission of the gain medium into the resonator modes, but also quantum noise associated with optical losses.
 In addition, there can be technical noise influences, e.g. due to vibrations of the resonator mirrors or to temperature fluctuations in the gain medium.
 In many cases, there is also a coupling of intensity noise to phase noise, e.g. via nonlinearities (see, e.g., the article on the linewidth enhancement factor).